 Consistent participation in HMIS for all federal partner-funded programs and encourage the same for all other agencies

-For agencies that are exempt from participating in HMIS by federal statute (for example, domestic violence service providers), NC BoS CoC staff will support participation in a comparable database that meets HUD standards for HMIS
+For agencies that are exempt from participating in HMIS by federal statute (for example, domestic violence service providers), NC BoS CoC staff will support participation in a comparable database that meets HUD standards for HMIS.

-HMIS is administered within NC BoS CoC in compliance with requirements prescribed by HUD
+HMIS is administered within NC BoS CoC in compliance with requirements prescribed by HUD.

-Oversight is provided by the HMIS Advisory Board
+Oversight is provided by the HMIS Advisory Board.

-Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan
+Compliance with all HUD rules and regulations, including reviewing, revising, and approving three key data documents: a privacy plan, a security plan, and a data quality plan.

 NC BoS CoC uses CoC program funds for an HMIS grant to fund the CoC’s HMIS.